pereznetworks/TD-Project7/README.md

     Step 2: get screen shots for each ....

       need a thumbnail, sqaure img
-      and a widescreen full img
+      and a widescreen full imgs to show each site's various pages